-If oral absorption is less than 75% this can be used as a surrogate dermal absorption value for diluted products/in-use dilutions.
-If oral absorption is < 25% it can be used instead of the default value for both the concentrated and the "in use" dilution products.
+In exceptional cases, if oral absorption is less than 70% for organic solvent-based or other formulations or less than 50% for water-based/dispersed or solid formulations, this can be used as a surrogate dermal absorption value for (in-use) dilutions.
+If oral absorption is less than 25% for organic solvent-based or other formulations or less than 10% for water-based/dispersed or solid formulations, it can be used instead of the default value for concentrated products.
 There are usually no oral ADME studies for formulations that include co-formulants which are possibly modifying dermal absorption.
-For these reasons, estimates based on oral absorption should be applicable in only a limited range of circumstances after careful consideration of doses and vehicle used in the ADME studies, where bile cannulation was also performed.
+For these reasons, estimates based on oral absorption should be applicable only in a limited range of circumstances after careful considerations of doses and vehicle used in the ADME studies, where bile-cannulation was also performed.